Classes | Summer Camps | Lifelong Learning Institute

 On Sale: Thursday January 23rd, 2024

-Please scroll down to the bottom to see all Winter Term classes.
+Please scroll down to the bottom to see all Spring Term classes.

 Adults must bring all supplies for visual arts classes and workshops.
-Supply Lists can be found under each class description or on the link above.
+Supply Lists can be found under each class description.

 Supplies are provided by the MAC for youth and teen class offerings.